 Roughly one-third of companies does not have a backup strategy in place.
 For many that do, the words “thorough”, “reliable” and “complete” do not define their data backup strategy.

-Some backup their hard drives once a week, if they remember and then they only backup files they can quickly think of – they do not make a list of all important data that needs to be backed up.
+Some backup their hard drives once a week, if they remember and then they only backup files they can quickly think of.

 3. Relying on employees